 Mayo Radiology (Zipper Team)

-Our current solution is to implement a zipper that allows for complete removal of the back as well as having a headrest attached to the handles to be able to “catch” the patient if the patient loses control.
+Our current solution is to implement a zipper that allows for complete removal of the back.
 We are also working on a caddy that will be able to hold the oxygen tank during transportation of the patient and during the procedure.